realpython/materials/python-shebang/README.md

-# Should You Put the Unix Shebang (#!) in Python Scripts?
+# Executing Python Scripts With a Shebang

-This folder holds the code for the Real Python Should You Put the Unix Shebang (#!) in Python Scripts? tutorial.
+This folder holds the code for the Real Python tutorial entitled [Executing Python Scripts With a Shebang](https://realpython.com/python-shebang/).

 ## Sample Scripts